 - Standard – $99 – use Beaver Builder on unlimited sites (but no multisite support or white-labeling)

 - Pro – $199 – everything in standard, plus the Beaver Builder theme and multisite support

 - Agency – $399 – everything in standard, plus support for white-labeling

 There is no lifetime plan, and Beaver Builder offers refunds if requested within the first 30 days.

 Additionally, if you want access to theme building, Beaver Themer is an additional $147 for use on unlimited sites.

 Final Thoughts On Elementor vs Beaver Builder

 Elementor and Beaver Builder are two page builders that are both at the top of their game.
-That’s a big part of why we’ve built Astra Starter Sites on both Elementor and Beaver Builder.
+That’s a big part of why we’ve built Starter Templates on both Elementor and Beaver Builder.
 And we’ve also gone out of our way to ensure that the Astra theme integrates perfectly with both page builders when it comes to page-level controls and theme building.

 If we had to draw a difference between the two page builders, most people say that Beaver Builder is a little bit more suited for developers, while Elementor is a little bit more suited for designers.